-Tip: Every installation will require cutting your coping.
+Tip: Every installation will require cutting your coping, no matter what material you choose.
 Corner sections next to a step may have to be cut and hand-trimmed in order to fit snug to the step.
 Cutting the straight pieces of coping may be necessary when fitting them into place as well.
 While a hacksaw will cut through most aluminum extrusions, a miter saw outfitted with an aluminum cutting blade is recommended for the most professional results.

 The coping provided with the pool has a dual purpose of acting as a receptacle (liner track) for retaining the liner bead as well as serving as an edge against which the concrete is poured.

 This image shows rounded bullnose coping.
 Flat-face bullnose coping comes in two styles.
-For flexible flat-faced coping (FCW or FCG), notice that these pieces are straight even for your corners as these bend to fit the desired radius of your pools form, hence “flexible” foam forms.
+For flexible flat-faced coping (FCW or FCG), notice that these pieces are straight even for the corners.
+This is because they bend to fit the desired radius of your pool's form, hence “flexible” foam forms.
 These will also come with tethers which are typically placed where joints connect in order to stabilize the coping however they can be place anywhere needing additional stabilization.

 CANTILEVER COPING/FLAT TRACK BEAD RECEIVER

 If using cantilever/flat track coping use the notched pieces (or pre-bent pieces) to bend around the radius or radius corner.
 The screws should be fastened every 12” (as a rule of thumb).
 It is important to have the track flush with each added piece of coping added.
 After the corners are secured, screw the long lengths of coping in place in the same manner.
 Make sure the liner receptacle on the lower edge of the coping is flush with the top inside edge of the pool walls.
 The track holds your liner in place.
 If using bricks, stone, travertine, etc. see the above diagram for an example of a commonly constructed deck design.